Homeschooling for the GED Test

 The process is simple, affordable, and personalized.
 With GED Academy, your child will receive their own learning plan based specifically on their strengths and weaknesses.
 They can set their own pace to meet any deadline, and their classes are available 24/7 to accommodate all schedules and time zones.
 Students will begin with an assessment test to set their study plan, and then lessons will be automatically loaded into their homeroom for easy access.
 Parents can easily track their child's progress and work with their child to make reasonable study goals and achieve real results.

 Is Online GED Testing Legitimate?

 Most states approved online GED testing in 2021.
 An online testing option was added to the test offerings and made available for students who meet the requirements.
-For online testing to be valid, students must still complete their testing through one of the three testing services approved in the United States: GED, HiSET, or TASC.
+For online testing to be valid, students must still complete their testing through one of the three testing services approved in the United States: GED or HiSET.
 Third-party testing, either online or offline, is not approved.

 How Much Does It Cost?